openbmc/openbmc/upstream-layers/yocto-docs/documentation/brief-yoctoprojectqs/index.rst

    see the :ref:`ref-manual/system-requirements:required packages for the build host` section in the Yocto Project Reference Manual.

-Use Git to Clone bitbake-setup
+Use Git to clone bitbake-setup
 ==============================

-Once you complete the setup instructions for your machine, you need to get a copy of the ``bitbake-setup`` tool to setup the :term:`Poky` reference distribution on your build host.
+Once you complete the setup instructions for your machine, you need to get a copy of the ``bitbake-setup`` tool to set up the :term:`Poky` reference distribution on your build host.
 Use the following commands to clone the bitbake repository.